kalfazed/docker-dev-env/README.md

 # Building Docker Environment
 This repository contains docker related configs to quickly build development environment

+## Prerequisite
+Please make sure you installed `docker` and `nvidia-container-toolkit` in your host.

 ## Build a customized docker image from Dockerfile
 Clone the repository with submodules
 ```shell